-This is an independent review of the technical note Considerations for development of entrained oil thresholds for oil spill risk assessments by French-McCay (2024).
-This review focusses on evaluating the basis upon which French-McCay (2024) assessed the 10 ppb entrained oil threshold example provided by the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA, 2019).
+This is an independent review of the technical note Considerations for development of entrained oil thresholds for oil spill risk assessments by French-McCay (2025).
+This review focusses on evaluating the basis upon which French-McCay (2025) assessed the 10 ppb entrained oil threshold example provided by the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA, 2019).

-French-McCay (2024), brings together multiple lines of evidence to derive generic thresholds for entrained oil of 1000 ppb total hydrocarbons (THC) for distillates and condensate and 3000 ppb THC for crude oil.
-French-McCay (2024) included the following logic to derive the thresholds:
+French-McCay (2025) brings together multiple lines of evidence to derive generic thresholds for entrained oil of 1000 ppb total hydrocarbons (THC) for distillates and condensate and 3000 ppb THC for crude oil.
+French-McCay (2025) included the following logic to derive the thresholds:

-- Entrained oil thresholds should be presented in THC to be consistent with the units of concentration used in oil spill modelling. - The soluble toxic fraction of entrained oil droplets represents a low proportion of the THC, is largely not bioavailable and is rapidly depleted during weathering. - Toxicity studies do not generate data for deriving thresholds in THC, because THC is difficult to quantify and typically not measured.
-Therefore, entrained oil thresholds in THC should be developed by converting toxicity values of the soluble toxic fraction (PAHs and TRH) based on its proportion of whole oil. - Reliable toxicity thresholds expressed in PAHs and TRH from the literature were converted to THC HC5 values (protecting of 95% of species from entrained oil) and represent the French-McCay (2024) recommended thresholds for entrained oil.
+- Entrained oil thresholds should be presented in THC to be consistent with the units of concentration used in oil spill modelling. - The soluble toxic fraction of oil droplets represents a low proportion of the THC, is largely not bioavailable and is rapidly depleted during weathering. - Toxicity studies do not generate data for deriving thresholds in THC, because THC is difficult to quantify and typically not measured.
+Therefore, entrained oil thresholds in THC should be developed by converting toxicity values of the soluble toxic fraction (PAHs and TRH) based on its proportion of whole oil. - Reliable toxicity thresholds expressed in PAHs and TRH from the literature were converted to THC HC5 values (protecting of 95% of species from entrained oil) and represent the French-McCay (2025) recommended thresholds for entrained oil.

-The thresholds derived by French-McCay (2024) could be considered conservative when applied in oil spill risk assessments as:-
+The thresholds derived by French-McCay (2025) could be considered conservative when applied in oil spill risk assessments as:-

-- Exposures in the open ocean are short (typically hours) but the thresholds were derived from longer exposure tests (typically ≥48 h).
+- Exposures in offshore and open coastal waters are short (typically hours) but the thresholds were derived from longer exposure tests (typically ≥48 h).
 Since uptake of the toxic hydrocarbon fraction is time dependent, the proposed thresholds overestimate risk. - Entrained oil droplets become depleted of their soluble fraction by weathering, no longer being a source of dissolved hydrocarbons.
-There is currently little evidence of harm from entrained droplets, especially highly weathered droplets, and they could be considered effectively non-toxic.
+There is currently little evidence of harm from entrained droplets, especially highly weathered droplets, and they could be considered not acutely toxic.

 Oil toxicity is highly dependent on oil composition (which changes with weathering) and exposure duration.
 Ideally thresholds, focussed primarily on dissolved hydrocarbons, would address both issues (French-McCay et al., 2023; Parkerton et al., 2023b).
-More broadly, French-McCay (2024) recommended that risk assessments should primarily address dissolved hydrocarbon exposures (as well as floating and shoreline oil) rather than entrained oil, referring to the most recent guidance published in a review series in Aquatic Toxicology in 2023.
-In the meantime, generic thresholds for entrained oil are deemed necessary for oil spill risk assessments and defining the EMBA.
-We found the French-McCay (2024) technical note to be logical, factual and support the suggested approach to generate generic conservative effect thresholds for entrained oil.
-The French-McCay (2024) threshold for entrained oil of 1000 ppb THC is 100-fold higher than the NOPSEMA (2019) threshold of 10 ppb for defining the EMBA (assuming the same units).
+More broadly, French-McCay (2025) recommended that risk assessments should primarily address dissolved hydrocarbon exposures (as well as floating and shoreline oil) rather than entrained oil, referring to the most recent guidance published in a special issue in Aquatic Toxicology (Tjeerdema, 2023).
+In the meantime, generic thresholds for entrained oil are deemed necessary for oil spill risk assessments and defining the Environment that May Be Affected (EMBA).
+We found the French-McCay (2025) technical note to be logical, factual and support the suggested approach to generate generic conservative effect thresholds for entrained oil.
+The French-McCay (2025) threshold for entrained oil of 1000 ppb THC is 100-fold higher than the NOPSEMA (2019) threshold of 10 ppb for defining the EMBA; assuming the same units.
 We agree that the entrained oil threshold should be expressed in THC.
-We consider 1000 ppb THC to be a conservative threshold for defining an area that may be affected by entrained oil, particularly given short open ocean exposure durations and the reduction in oil droplet toxicity through weathering.
+We consider 1000 ppb THC to be a conservative threshold for defining an EMBA by entrained oil, particularly given short exposure durations in offshore and open coastal waters and the reduction in oil droplet toxicity through weathering.